Caveat on all the maps

 International borders reflect those recognized at the time by most powers, colors reflect control at the time.
 Neither has anything to do with what was then or is now perceived as right or wrong, just or unjust.

-Key to the Historical Atlas of Australasia 27 Sep 1906
+Legend for the Historical Atlas of Australasia (27 September 1906)

 Political Control Color Guide